MP Estate Planning UK

 To get the most out of your online search, follow these tips:

-1. Use specific keywords: Including the name of the deceased and the relevant dates can help narrow down your search.
+1. Use specific keywords: Include the full name of the deceased and any known dates (particularly the year of death) to narrow down your search results.

-2. Explore multiple resources: Don’t rely on a single website or database.
-Cross-check information across different platforms to ensure accuracy.
+3. Explore multiple resources: Don’t rely on a single website or database.
+The Gov.uk service covers post-1858 records, while the National Archives and genealogy platforms cover earlier periods.
+Cross-referencing across different platforms helps ensure you don’t miss anything.

-3. Check for updates: Online records are continually being updated, so it’s worth revisiting websites periodically for new information.
+4. Check for updates: Online records are continually being digitised and updated, so it’s worth revisiting websites periodically — particularly the National Archives, which is progressively adding more historical records to its digital collection.

-By leveraging these online resources and tips, you can efficiently locate the will you’re searching for.
+By leveraging these online resources and search strategies, you can efficiently locate the will you’re searching for — often without ever leaving your desk.

 searching for wills online